U.S. Department of State Seal

 • If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate General Hong Kong & Macau immediately.
 See our webpage for further information.

-• The PRC and Macau SAR governments do not recognize dual nationality.
-The PRC and Macau SAR governments may prevent the U.S. Embassy or U.S. Consulates General from providing consular services to dual U.S.-PRC citizens and U.S. citizens of Chinese descent.
+• The PRC and Macau do not recognize dual nationality.
+The PRC and Macau may prevent the U.S. Embassy or U.S. Consulates General from providing consular services to dual U.S.-PRC citizens and U.S. citizens with familial or historical ties to the PRC or Macau.
 Please see the page on dual nationality for more information on the limits on consular notification and access to dual nationals.

-• A consular officer may be the only authorized visitor during your initial detention period, however, due to visa requirements, even in an emergency, U.S. diplomatic personnel cannot travel to Macau for at least five to seven days.
+• A consular officer may be the only authorized visitor during your initial detention period.
+However, due to Macau’s visa requirements, it may take five to seven days for U.S. diplomatic personnel to travel to Macau.
+This is true even in an emergency.

-• U.S. Consulate General Hong Kong & Macau is unable to represent you in a legal matter.
+• U.S. Consulate General Hong Kong & Macau is unable to represent you in legal matters.

-• Travelers to the PRC should enroll in the U.S. Department of State’s Smart Traveler Enrollment Program (STEP), and you may wish to have someone contact U.S. Consulate General Hong Kong & Macau if you are detained.
+Travelers to Macau should enroll in the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).

 Currency: There are no currency restrictions for tourists in Macau.
 The pataca is the official currency in Macau.
-The Hong Kong Dollar is commonly used and widely accepted in transactions.
-Credit cards and ATM network debit cards are widely accepted in the Macau SAR.
+The Hong Kong Dollar and the Chinese renminbi are commonly used and widely accepted in transactions at a one-to-one ratio.
+Credit cards and ATM network debit cards are widely accepted in Macau.
 Banks and major hotels accept traveler's checks.

 The following is a non-exhaustive list of controlled and/or prohibited items: